azzazkhan/rent-and-ride/README.md

 # Rent & Ride Backend Rebuild

-Added detailed documentation for each method and statement so even a dump person can also easily understand the code.
+Added detailed documentation for each method and statement so even a dumb person can also easily understand the code.